 1. Finding the Right Forms

-The necessary documents for your locale are often available either online or in person at your local courthouse.
+The necessary documents for your locale are often available either online or in person at your local county clerk.
 You will need both the adoption petition form and consent forms for all parties required by your state.
 You may also want a change of name form if the adoptee intends to change their last name.

 2. Signing in the Presence of a Notary

 Many states require adoption papers to be signed in front of a notary to ensure authenticity.
-Some areas may have a specific office or location in which certain documents must be signed.
+Some jurisdictions may have a specific office or location in which certain documents must be signed.
 Otherwise, many banks offer free notary services.
 You can also come prepared with a notary acknowledgment form template to expedite the process.

 3. Filing the Petition for Adoption

 Turn in the completed petition for adoption to the proper authority as indicated by state law.
 This is often the local court in your jurisdiction.
-Make sure to read and follow all area-specific processes and regulations.
+Make sure to read and follow all jurisdiction-specific processes and regulations.

 4. Appearing In Court

 Whether you are an adoptive parent or the adult to be adopted, all relevant parties must appear before a judge to finalize the adoption.
-In some states, like Maryland, the adoptee’s biological parents may be required to be present.
+In some states, like Maryland, the adoptee’s biological or legal parents may be required to be present.
 The adoptive parent’s spouse and adoptee’s spouse might also need to appear, again dependent on state-specific laws.

 5. Court Issues New Birth Certificate